coolceph/vimrc/README.md

 F3: NerdTREE Switch

-F4: tagbar Switch
+F4: Tagbar Switch

 F5: LineNumber Model Switch

-F6: Whether Show Special Characters Such as Enter
+F6: Whether Show Special Characters Such as Enter,Tab

 F7: Update ctags

 F8: Open undotree

-F12: Mouse Model Switch
+F12: Mouse Model Switch (all or none)

-SpaceSpace: Active Unite Search Plugin
+SpaceSpace: Activate Unite Search Plugin

 # Quick Commands

-Ctags: Genrate ctags
+Ctags: Genrate ctags for pwd

-Gotags: Genrate gotags
+Gotags: Genrate gotags for pwd

-Hex/Asc: Swtich between Text and Hex
+Hex/Asc: Swtich between Asc and Hex

 Cswp: Clear *.swp

 # FAQ

-- My state line has strangs characters
+- My state line has strange characters

 You should install the fonts to your system and update the config of your terminal.